www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                   -> The rater is not that complicated, when one considers that some part of the code is an alternative time step rater calculation, in order to gain speed-ups.
                 * [x] Avoid caching incoming and resulting line groups, as this is prone to errors.
-                * [ ] Add a test case for creating a no time step group and check if the resulting group is actually a no time step group.
+                * [o] Add a test case for creating a no time step group and check if the resulting group is actually a no time step group.#
+                  -> There is already such a test.
     * [ ] Ensure constraint compliance via optimizer.
         * [ ] Create guided optimization, instead of a random optimization.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.